 Kidney cancer—also called renal cell cancer—is one of the major types of cancer for which new immune-based cancer treatments are currently in development.
 This page features information on kidney cancer and immunotherapy clinical trials for kidney cancer patients, and highlights the Cancer Research Institute’s role in working to bring effective immune-based cancer treatments to kidney cancer patients.

-Approximately 63,920 new cases of kidney cancer will be diagnosed in the U.S. in 2014, including cancer of the renal pelvis and Wilms tumor, a childhood cancer.
-There will be approximately 13,860 deaths.
-The incidence of kidney cancer cases has been increasing since the late 1990s, possibly due to earlier detection, while the death rate has been going down.
+Approximately 62,700 new cases of kidney cancer will be diagnosed in the U.S. in 2016, including cancer of the renal pelvis and Wilms tumor, a childhood cancer.
+There will be approximately 14,240 deaths.
 Kidney cancer is more common in older people (>55 years old) and affects men more often than women.